-Prior to the beginning of the term, students may drop a course by logging into Web Access and submitting the drop request to the Academic Advisor for approval.
+Prior to the beginning of the term, students may drop a course by logging into myOKWU and submitting the drop request to the Academic Advisor for approval.

-Once the term has started, students will need to contact their Academic Advisor in order to request a course be dropped.
+Once the course has started, students will need to contact their Academic Advisor in order to request a course be dropped.